-Suicide and Ligature Risk Reduction
+Suicide and Risk Reduction in the Affected Population

 Suicide is death caused by self-directed injurious behavior with any intent to die as a result of the behavior.
 All patients are screened for depression and suicide risk on admission.
-Patients at risk for suicide may include, but are not limited to:
+Patients at risk for suicide may include, but arenot limited to: